ScheererJ/gardener/docs/development/testing.md

 - Create a `kind` cluster.
 - Install Gardener version `vX.X.X`.
 - Run gardener pre-upgrade tests which are labeled with `pre-upgrade`.
+- Upgrade Gardener version from `vX.X.X` to `vY.Y.Y` without upgrading the extensions.
+- Run gardener post-gardener-upgrade tests which are labeled with `post-gardener-upgrade`
-- Upgrade Gardener version from `vX.X.X` to `vY.Y.Y`.
+- Upgrade Gardener version from `vX.X.X` to `vY.Y.Y` including extensions.
-- Run gardener post-upgrade tests which are labeled with `post-upgrade`
+- Run gardener post-extension-upgrade tests which are labeled with `post-extension-upgrade`
 - Tear down seed and kind cluster.

 ### How to Run Upgrade Tests Between Two Gardener Releases